the-liquid-metal/you-dont-need-jquery-cheatsheet/README.md

 **Why another "You don't need jQuery" article?**
 * They are too verbose: use of wasteful pharenthesis, new line, semicolon, etc;
   create less concise variable; or even function.
-Presence of function means they don't realize they replace jQuery with "theirOwnQuery" :yum:.
+Presence of function means they don't realize they replace jQuery with "theirOwnQuery" :thumbsdown:.
 They don't realize jQuery is so elegance that they fail to replace it.
 * The solution is out of context. jQuery solves problems only by javascript.
 If any solution force you to write CSS (or anykind except javascript), it means it fails to replace jQuery.
-* They still mention IE :disappointed:.
+* They still mention IE :thumbsdown:.
 Ask your users to throw away IE and use newest open source browser, you will be free from pain.

 **Credit:**